F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 #### 1 & 2: tunmesh/control/v0/node_info

 The first request is a unauthenticated GET to the target node to get required information about the remote node.
-The tunmesh/control/v0/node_info endpoint is a unauthenticated GET endpoint that returns:
+The tunmesh/control/v0/node_info endpoint is a unauthenticated GET endpoint that returns (2):

 - The node ID: A randomly generated UUID identifying the unique node instance.
 This ID is generated on startup and static for the life of the process
 - The node listen URL